Weekly Insights for Thinkers

 So, why discuss social constructs with AI?
 Because applying old frameworks uncritically can amplify biases or create new problems.
 But social constructs are not set in stone.
 We made them, so we can change them.
 This means we have a unique chance to define AI’s role in society.
 Should it be a tool, a partner, or something entirely new?
 The relationship is ours to shape.
 We get to decide how to build our future with AI, we must evolve our social constructs to ensure they serve us all.

-To explore further, take the deep dive: AI and Social Constructs: Defining the Future.
+Deep-Dive Article: AI and Social Constructs: Defining the Future

 Michael Alan Prestwood